-The Beacon/Groveton CBC is distinguished by its elevation, aviation history, and future function as Richmond Highway's town center.
-The CBC will be anchored by a signature Central Civic Plaza fronting on Richmond Highway and by the Beacon/ Groveton BRT station.
-In addition to the Civic Plaza, a Livability Spine will run parallel to Richmond Highway along interior blocks.
+The CBC will be anchored by a signature Central Civic Plaza fronting on Richmond Highway and by the Beacon/Groveton BRT station.
+The Plaza should connect the BRT station into the heart of the CBC and be designed to support a wide range of active uses.
+In addition to the Plaza, a Livability Spine will run parallel to Richmond Highway along interior blocks.
 Additional green spaces will connect to the Livability Spine, providing for a diversity of park types and recreational uses.

 Beacon/Groveton is anticipated to contain some of the tallest buildings within the Richmond Highway area.
-These buildings should be designed to maximize the distinctive views afforded by Beacon\Groveton's topography.
+These buildings should be designed to maximize the distinctive views afforded by the CBC's topography.
 Their designs should embrace the use of building step backs, terraces and balconies to create unique private outdoor spaces and variations in building form and height to help mitigate the scale of the buildings.